Flavored tobacco: Unites States

 In June 2018, San Francisco residents voted to outlaw the sale of flavored tobacco products, including e-liquids and menthol cigarettes, in the city.
-The measure, Proposition E, passed with 68.5 percent of the vote, in spite of Big Tobacco company R.J.
+The measure, Proposition E, passed with 69% of the vote, in spite of Big Tobacco company R.J.
 Reynolds spending more than $12 million on ads against the measure.
 The ban was supported by groups including the American Cancer Society, the American Heart Association, the American Lung Association, African American American Tobacco Control Leadership Council, and Tobacco-Free Kids Action Fund.
 Similar bans have passed in California in the cities of Oakland and Sonoma as well as in San Mateo, Contra Costa and Yolo counties.
 As of January 2019, 180 localities in California, Illinois, Massachusetts, Minnesota, New York, and Rhode Island as well as two US states—Maine and New Jersey—restrict the sale of flavored tobacco products.
+Massachusetts implemented a statewide restriction on sales of flavored tobacco products, including menthol cigarettes, effective June 1, 2020.
+A later evaluation found no statistically significant reduction in adult cigarette use in Massachusetts compared to Connecticut one year after the restriction was implemented.
+California’s statewide flavored-tobacco sales law was later strengthened to include an unflavored tobacco list, restrictions for online and delivery sellers, and enforcement provisions for products marketed with cooling sensations or nicotine analogs.

 In June 2019, San Francisco became the first major U.S. city to put a ban on the sale and distribution of all e-cigarettes including flavored ones.
 The major e-cigarette company in San Francisco, JUUL spent over $18.6 million to the Proposition C campaign into a November ballot initiative in hopes to overturn the ban.
 This Proposition C would take launch starting early 2020 depending on the ballot results from San Francisco residents.
 It is based on the election results on November 5, 2019, the Proposition C was defeated.
-It shows that out of 201519 votes, nearly 82% of people were against Prop C. Which means that the citywide ban on e-cigarette products will be effective in 2020.
+It shows that 82% of people were against Prop C. Which means that the citywide ban on e-cigarette products will be effective in 2020.

-September 4, 2019, Michigan became the first state in the nation to ban flavored e-cigarettes.
+In September 2019, Michigan became the first state in the nation to ban flavored e-cigarettes.

-In November 2018 the FDA announced its intention to outlaw menthol cigarettes and flavored cigars, and to limit sales of e-cigarettes with flavors other than mint, tobacco, and menthol to qualified adults-only stores and online.
+In November 2018, the FDA announced its intention to outlaw menthol cigarettes and flavored cigars, and to limit sales of e-cigarettes with flavors other than mint, tobacco, and menthol to qualified adults-only stores and online.

+In April 2022, the FDA proposed product standards to prohibit menthol as a characterizing flavor in cigarettes and to prohibit characterizing flavors in cigars; after the proposals were delayed in 2024, the FDA withdrew both proposed rules in January 2025.

+In 2024, the Department of Justice and FDA announced a multi-agency task force to address unauthorized e-cigarette products, part of federal enforcement activity against products marketed without authorization.

+In April 2025, the US Supreme Court unanimously largely upheld the FDA's denials of applications to market sweet/fruit-flavored e-cigarette liquids, while sending the case back for further review of a specific issue regarding the companies' marketing plans.